 6. Quirky Interface

-On the other hand, new companies also tend to have fewer resources to handle unforeseen problems or address customer concerns as they arise.
+But new companies also tend to have fewer resources to handle unforeseen problems or address customer concerns as they arise.
 Many of E-file.com’s drawbacks, particularly its noticeable lack of support resources, can ultimately be traced back to its lean structure and newcomer status.

-The good news is that these problems are fixable.
+The good news is these problems are fixable.
 As E-file.com gains traction in the marketplace, it’s likely to grow and mature.
 But it can’t get to that point without buy-in from early adopters in search of cheap, accurate online tax preparation services.

-For more options, check out our full list of Top-Rated Free Online Tax Preparation Services.
+For more options, check out our full list of top-rated free online tax preparation services.